MariusAnje/Sample_DNN/README.md

 3. Image Net
     * Finished Sampling VGG16 pretrained on Image Net
+	* Got 8x slower, still working on it

 ## Failures
 1. It is crucially important that PyTorch only support float point in cuda versions, so any test based on integer could not be applied to cuda devices